eggheadio/eggheadio-course-notes/beautiful-and-accessible-drag-and-drop-with-react-beautiful-dnd-notes/10-react-conditionally-allow-movement-using-react-beautiful-dnd-draggable-and-droppable-props.md

 <TimeStamp start="0:01" end="0:22">

-There is basically an on/off switch to components to  to configure what can be dragged or dropped where.
+There is basically an on/off switch to components to configure what can be dragged or dropped where.
 To do this, we use `isDragDisabled`

 ```js
 <Draggable